msynk/BlazorFullCalendar/README.md

 - **Event Management**: Create, edit, and delete events with a polished dialog and form validation
 - **Custom Add UI (`OnAddClick`)**: Suppress the built-in add dialog and receive a draft event so you can show your own creation experience
 - **Custom Event Click (`OnEventClick`)**: Suppress the built-in event details dialog and handle event clicks yourself
+- **Date Range Changes (`OnDateChange`)**: React when the visible range changes (prev/next/today navigation or switching views) with inclusive start/end dates and the active view
 - **Culture-Aware Date-Time Picker**: Built-in dropdown date-time picker in add/edit dialogs (no browser-native `datetime-local`) with culture calendar rendering support (including `fa-IR`)
 - **Drag & Drop**: Move events between time slots and dates with native HTML5 drag-and-drop
 - **Resize**: Drag the top or bottom handle of any day/week event block to adjust its start or end time